Updated January 10, 2020

 This growing trend of using the impartial opinions of others has become particularly useful for travellers, with sites such as TripAdvisor now widely used as a part of the holiday booking process.

-“About 40% of all reviews we see are unreliable,” explains Ming Ooi, co-founder and Chief Strategy Officer at Fakespot.com, a site dedicated to helping consumers root out phony reviews.
+“About 40% of all reviews we see are unreliable,” explained Ming Ooi, co-founder of Fakespot.com, a site dedicated to helping consumers root out phoney reviews in 2018.

 “This is really because the consumer has been trained to use reviews as validation, and won't take action without them now.
 For example, most consumers will now not buy anything that has zero or very few reviews.”